nsw logo NSW Government

 We may carry out an enforceable undertaking (also known as a work health and safety (WHS) undertaking), as an alternative to prosecution through the courts (except for category one offences).

-An enforceable undertaking cannot be accepted for a contravention or alleged contravention for a category one offence.
+An EU cannot be accepted for a contravention or alleged contravention for a category one offence or an offence of industrial manslaughter.

-An enforceable undertaking (rather than a prosecution) will only be accepted if it demonstrates three main principles:
+An EU (rather than a prosecution) will only be accepted if it demonstrates three main principles:

 • benefits to the workplace